Zorbing

 To take your girls zorbing, you will need to find an activity provider to run a session at a local venue.

-Zorbing is an adventurous activity and should follow the adventurous activity policy and procedures.
+Zorbing is an adventurous activity and should follow the health, safety and welfare policy.

 Planning checklist